 - 1. Select the database format from the "FASTA Format Database" drop-down menu, or select "Other" if the desired format is not present.
-If "Other" is selected, you must enter custom parse rules. - 2.
+If "Other" is selected, you must enter custom parse rules.
+If you don't know what parse rules to use, the MSDB parse rules generally work with most databases. - 2.
 In the "Basic Options" section, enter a name for the database.
 If the database FASTA file is already on the local system, skip to step 6.
 Otherwise, click Download.
 A window will appear confirming the database chosen to be downloaded along with the corresponding FTP or website. - 3.
 Click OK to invoke the default FTP client software and download the database automatically.
 Click Cancel to copy the URL to the system clipboard.
 If Cancel was selected, click OK on the dialogue detailing the copy to the clipboard.
 Next, open a browser and paste the URL into the address bar.
 When the file download window opens, click Save. - 4.
 Once the database has been downloaded, check to see if it is compressed.
-If so, extract the file using a program such as WinZip, or WinRar.
-The desired result is a FASTA format text file (.fas or .fasta file). - 5.
+If so, extract the file using a program such as WinZip, or 7zip.
+The decompressed file should be a FASTA format text file (.fas or .fasta file). - 5.
 Move the database file into a directory that PEAKS can access. - 6.
 Click Browse in the "Basic Options" to inform PEAKS of the location of the database file. - 7.
 If the selected database is an EST database, check the box labeled "EST database".
 Otherwise, leave this unchecked. - 8.
-Based on the selected format from the "FASTA Format Database" list in Step 2, the accession number information and parsing rules for the database headers are automatically entered in the textboxes in the "Advanced Options- Fasta Title Format" section below.
+To make sure PEAKS can read the database correctly, click the Validate Database button.
+The program will check for duplicates, extremely long sequences, and other irregularities.
+The number of proteins in the database will be listed along with example accessions, descriptions, and any errors encountered. - 9.
+Based on the selected format from the "FASTA Format Database" list in Step 2, the accession number information and parsing rules for the database headers are automatically entered in the text boxes in the "Advanced Options- Fasta Title Format" section below.

-If "Other" was selected in Step 2, enter the parsing parameters into the corresponding textboxes.
+If "Other" was selected in Step 2, enter the parsing parameters into the corresponding text boxes.
 Alternatively, if the database format is similar to one of the public databases such as NCBI-nr, the parsing rules can be filled by selecting a similar database from the drop-down list and edited to set the desired parsing rules.

-9. Click the Add/Update button to save the configured database.
+10.Click the Add/Update button to save the configured database.
 The database name will appear in the "Database List".

 Apart from starting with a "greater than (>)" symbol, the precise syntax of the FASTA title line varies from database to database.
 For this reason, PEAKS uses Java Regular Expressions to define how the accession string and the description text should be parsed from the FASTA title line.
+One deviation from Java Regular Expressions is that /(indicates the beginning of the text to be included and /) indicates the end of the text to be included.

 To be able to run PEAKS DB using a specific taxonomy, the corresponding files must be downloaded and then referenced by PEAKS in the "Taxonomy Options" section.
-(Taxonomy files for NCBI nr database are: gi_taxid_prot.dmp.gz and taxdmp.zip; for UniProt/Swiss-Prot, they are speclist.txt and taxdmp.zip.)
+(Taxonomy files for NCBI nr (Accession) database are: prot.accession2taxid.gz and taxdmp.zip; for UniProt/Swiss-Prot, they are speclist.txt and taxdmp.zip.)